zachvalenta/jvns.ca/content/post/2018-07-12-netdev-day-2--moving-away-from--as-fast-as-possible-.markdown

 2. Slow it down so you send it at 1MB/s

 Now -- either way, you're probably going to end up with some packet loss.
-So it seems like you might as well just send all the data at once if you're going to end up with packet loss either way?
+So it seems like you might as well just send all the data at once if you're going to end up with packet loss either way, right?
 No!!
 The key observation is that packet loss in the **middle** of your stream is much better than packet loss at the **end** of your stream.
-If a few packets in the middle are dropped, the client you're sending to can will realize, tell you, and you can just resend them.
+If a few packets in the middle are dropped, the client you're sending to will realize, tell you, and you can just resend them.
 No big deal!
 But if packets at the END are dropped, the client has no way of knowing you sent those packets at all!
 So you basically need to time out at some point when you don't get an ACK for those packets and resend it.
 And timeouts typically take a long time to happen!

 So why is sending data more slowly better?
-Well, if you send data faster than the bottleneck for the link, what will happen is that all the packets will pile up in a queue somewhere, the queue will get full, and then the packets at the end of your stream will get dropped.
-And then you have to wait for a timeout, which takes a long time, and as a result your whole connection takes longer than if you'd just sent your packets at the correct speed in the first place.
+Well, if you send data faster than the bottleneck for the link, what will happen is that all the packets will pile up in a queue somewhere, the queue will get full, and then the packets at the END of your stream will get dropped.
+And, like we just explained, the packets at the end of the stream are the worst packets to drop!
+So then you have all these timeouts, and sending your 10MB of data will take way longer than if you'd just sent your packets at the correct speed in the first place.

 I thought this was really cool because it doesn't require cooperation from anybody else on the internet -- even if everybody else is sending all their packets really fast, it's *still* more